mkumar183/my-diaries/01 - Diary Self/articles-blogs/Cultivate Detachment.md

 Attach to God
 detach from world

+opposite of liberation is attachmemt. leberty gives happiness and joy attachments lead to pain and sorrow. attachments are shackles thru which soul is chained to this world.

 why we attach from world ?
 because we think its providing us happiness or joy or what we need. what comes under workd: